yesinteractive/dadjokes/readme.md

-Just a sample microservice or echo service used for testing API Gateways such as Kong, Kubernetes K8s, Openshift, Docker, Service meshes such as Kuma or Istio, etc. as an alternative to httpbin.
+Just a sample humurous microservice or echo service used for testing API Gateways such as Kong, Kubernetes K8s, Openshift, Docker, Service meshes such as Kuma or Istio, etc. as an alternative to httpbin.
 Feel free to [add your own jokes](https://github.com/yesinteractive/dadjokes/blob/master/controllers/jokes.txt) to this repo as well.
-In addition to a dad joke, the service will automatically echo back information about the incoming request.
-This is helpful for testing and troubleshooting.
-If you wish to not display echo back the request data, then just make the request against the `/noecho` endpoint or by configuring the dadjokes service with the noecho environment variable set to true.
+In addition to a dad joke, the service will optionally echo back information about the incoming request.
+This is helpful for testing and troubleshooting things like API gateways or proxies.
+See below for instructions on how to enable echoing per request or by default.

 ## Hosted Service / Demo ##